edespino/cloudberry-site/docs/sys-utilities/gpbackup.md

 `gpbackup` can send status email notifications after a back up operation completes.
 You specify when the utility sends the mail and the email recipients in a configuration file.

 **Note**: This utility uses secure shell (SSH) connections between systems to perform its tasks.
-In large Cloudberry Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
+In large Apache Cloudberry deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` and `MaxSessions` configuration parameters to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## Options

 **--dbname database_name:** Required.
 Specifies the database to back up.

 **--backup-dir directory:** Optional.
 Copies all required backup files (metadata files and data files) to the specified directory.
 You must specify directory as an absolute path (not relative).
-If you do not supply this option, metadata files are created on the Cloudberry Database master host in the $MASTER_DATA_DIRECTORY/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory.
+If you do not supply this option, metadata files are created on the Apache Cloudberry master host in the $MASTER_DATA_DIRECTORY/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory.
 Segment hosts create CSV data files in the `<seg_dir>/backups/YYYYMMDD/YYYYMMDDhhmmss/` directory.
 When you specify a custom backup directory, files are copied to these paths in subdirectories of the backup directory.

 You cannot combine this option with the option `--plugin-config`.